 Home Automation Market Size, Share And Growth Analysis For 2024-2033

-The Business Research Company's Home Automation Global Market Report 2024 – Market Size, Trends, And Global Forecast 2024-2033

-LONDON, GREATER LONDON, UK, March 8, 2024 /EINPresswire.com/ -- The Business Research Company has updated its global market reports, featuring the latest data for 2024 and projections up to 2033.
+LONDON, GREATER LONDON, UK, March 8, 2024 /EINPresswire.com/ -- The Business Research Company's Year-End Special: Get a 33% discount on Opportunities and Strategies Reports

 The Business Research Company’s “Home Automation Global Market Report 2024 is a comprehensive source of information that covers every facet of the market.
 As per TBRC’s market forecast, the home automation market size is predicted to reach $109.34 billion in 2028 at a compound annual growth rate (CAGR) of 10.7%.